 Here are the first trimester symptoms you can expect this month.

 • By now, you’ve probably realized that the term “morning sickness” is total bullshit and the sickness is round the clock.
 Some women find relief in ginger or lemon candies and some swear by sucking on lollipops all day, but the name of the game is to find what works for you… even if that means a double cheeseburger at 10:00 a.m..
 (Need more tips?
 Read the Morning Sickness Survival Guide.)

 • Aside from the bubonic plague type feelings of nausea you’ve been experiencing, you may also get to experience your first bout of mood swings.
 A surge in hormones during pregnancy affects the chemicals that control your mood.
 If your mood swings last longer than two weeks, you should reach out to your OB, who may in turn refer you to a counselor.

 • You may experience tender breasts, too, which may or may not be accompanied by rock star boobs.
-These may come in handy when convincing your partner to not leave you after your first psycho mood swing attack.
+These will come in handy when your energy and libido come back swinging in the second trimester.